Couchbase Server supports x.509 certificates for client and server.

 Note that if a string contains multiple instances of the character specified as the delimiter, the first instance is the one used.
 For example, a delimiter of

 For step-by-step instructions, see Enable Client Certificate Handling.

 Use of the Subject Common Name to identify either a server or a client is now deprecated (see section 6.4.4 of RFC 6125).
-For Couchbase Enterprise Server Version 7.2 and later, this means that:
+For Couchbase Server, this means that:

 A client-certificate may continue to specify only a Subject Common Name.

 Examples of certificate-creation provided in Manage Certificates continue to include definitions of Subject Common Name for both server and client.

 In version 7.1 and later, Couchbase Server supports PKCS #1 and PKCS #8 — in each case, only for use with private keys:

 PKCS #1 can be used for unencrypted private keys only.

 PKCS #8 can be used for both unencrypted and encrypted private keys: note that the user-specified

 If a node-certificate is to be associated with an encrypted private key, a procedure can be defined to allow Couchbase Server to access and use the key’s passphrase, when use of the key is required: the passphrase can be registered, by specifying a JSON object with the REST API.
 For information, see Upload and Retrieve a Node Certificate.